 - e. initiates malicious contact; - 1.
 Malicious contact always supersedes obstruction.
-Runner(s) will be awarded appropriate base(s) per umpire's judgment. - f. as a runner or retired runner, fails to execute a legal slide, or does not attempt to avoid the fielder or the play on a force play at any base; or - g. intentionally interferes with a throw or a thrown ball; or he hinders a fielder on his initial attempt to field a batted ball.
+Runner(s) will be awarded appropriate base(s) per umpire's judgment. - f. as a runner or retired runner, fails to execute a legal slide, or does not attempt to avoid the fielder or the play on a force play at any base; or g. intentionally interferes with a throw or a thrown ball; or he hinders a fielder on his initial attempt to field a batted ball.
 A fielder is not protected, except from intentional contact if he misplays the ball and has to move from his original location; or his being put out is prevented by an illegal act by anyone connected with the team (2-21-1, 3-2-2, 3) or by the batter-runner; for runner returning to base (8-2-6); and for runner being hit by a batted ball (8-4-2k).
 If, in the judgment of the umpire, a runner including the batter-runner interferes in any way and prevents a double play anywhere, two shall be declared out (the runner who interfered and the other runner involved).
 If a retired runner interferes, and in the judgment of the umpire, another runner could have been put out, the umpire shall declare that runner out.
-If the umpire is uncertain who would have been played on, the runner closest to home shall be called out; or - 1.
-If two fielders try to field a batted ball and the runner contacts one or both, the umpire shall decide which one is entitled to field the ball and that fielder only is entitled to protection.
+If the umpire is uncertain who would have been played on, the runner closest to home shall be called out; or h. is touched by a live ball securely held by a fielder or is touched by a fielder's glove or hand with the live ball held therein, while the runner is not touching his base.

+1. If two fielders try to field a batted ball and the runner contacts one or both, the umpire shall decide which one is entitled to field the ball and that fielder only is entitled to protection.
 If a fielder drops a batted ball and contact with a runner occurs during a subsequent attempt to field the ball, the fielder has the greater responsibility for avoiding contact.